 What is the difference between the three volumes of The Rainbow Orchid and the complete edition?

-The Rainbow Orchid is available in two formats: as three separate volumes or as a single complete edition (in English*).
-The complete edition has the entire story as a single book, under one cover - the same as all three volumes together - plus 17 pages of bonus material in the form of notes, sketches and research.
+The Rainbow Orchid is available in two formats: as three separate volumes or as a single complete edition (in English and Spanish*).
+The complete edition has the entire story as a single book, under one cover - the same as all three volumes together - plus the English edition has 17 pages of bonus material in the form of notes, sketches and research.

 Where can I get The Rainbow Orchid?